 About Cost Estimates

 The standard Cost of Attendance (COA) budgets are prepared by the University for calculating financial aid awards, as required by federal regulations.
-Even if you are not a financial aid recipient, you can use the charts to estimate your costs for full-time enrollment during the academic year (fall and spring semesters).
+Even if you are not a financial aid recipient, you can use the charts to estimate your costs for full-time enrollment during the academic year (fall and spring semesters), or half-time enrollment during the summer (May and summer sessions).

 COA expense categories